 - Browse through online property portals to shortlist desired property or use a local estate agent.

-- Engage with an independent solicitor to check contracts and make sure the property is surveyed.
+- Engage with an independent solicitor to check contracts and ensure the property is surveyed.

 - Sign the Contrato de Promessa de Compra e Venda (Sale Contract) after agreeing on the sale price and physical check.